 Simple Ways to Explore Mood in Your Photography

 There are many ways to explore mood through your photography.
-This photo of a gull on an iceberg off the coast of Western Greenland is a case in point.
+This photo of a gull on an iceberg off the coast of Greenland is a case in point.
 Let's look at it in more detail.

 A powerful and evocative silhouette can turn a subject into something far more iconic.
 No longer is the photo about Rob the runner, its about the runner.
+The photo has now moved beyond a likeness of the individual in question and become iconic.
+In certain circumstances it becomes imbued with symbolism and metaphor and moves from a competent photograph into a work of art layered with meaning.